initmaster/USBPlugEvent/README.md

 # USBPlugEvent

+Attach a command to execute on insert or remove of a specific USB device.
+For example: shutdown your computer when you remove your mouse.

 Usage: USBPlugEvent.exe [-l] [-d] [-i] [-r] "device_id" "cmd_to_launch"

 Example: USBPlugEvent.exe -r "USB\VID_056D&PID_C07E\4687336F3936" "msg %username% the specified device was removed"